 The “Podcast” Boom

 More platforms have also entered the picture.
-Spotify had been competing with Apple and was in a position to surpass the latter by 2021.
+Spotify has been competing with Apple for years now and came close to surpassing Apple in 2021.
 The Swedish streaming service took a series of strategic steps to become one of the leading podcasting platforms today.

 Early pioneers of podcasting were enthusiastic about giving independent creators the ability to break free of traditional media boundaries.
-The industry is now following in the footsteps of film and television streaming, with the number of popular podcasts vying for distribution, reach, and growth.
+The industry is now following in the footsteps of film and television streaming.
+A number of popular podcasts are vying for distribution, reach, and growth.

 The Future Of Podcasts

 Nowadays, listeners can tune in to a podcast anywhere and anytime.
 This media format is a better alternative for audiences who are always on the go as it does not require full attention.
 People can listen to a podcast during their commute, and even while working or doing chores at home.

 Podcasting has exploded into a billion-dollar industry since the turn of the millennium.
 It is now one of the top multimedia formats in the world.
 You can say that it is just a more evolved form of radio broadcasting.
 However, unlike radio programs, podcasts are not limited by geographical location, format, and accessibility.
 On the contrary, listeners can stream a podcast of their choice anytime and anywhere through a platform and a stable internet connection.